Oats Idli or steamed oats cake, by adding oats idlis got a healthy makeover…

 - Mixed veggies- 1 cup

-- Grind the roasted oats to a coarse powder.
-Keep aside.
+- In a food processor, grind the instant oats to a coarse powder.

-- Place a non-stick pan over medium heat, add oil.
+- Place a large pan over medium heat, add oil.

 - Add mustard seeds, let it splutter.